 A basic concept in Abaqus is the division of the problem history into steps.
 Abaqus step is any convenient phase of the loading history—a thermal transient, a static, a dynamic transient, etc. In its simplest form, a step can be just a static analysis of a load change from one magnitude to another.

-For each step, the user chooses an analysis procedure.
+For each step in Abaqus, the user chooses an analysis procedure.
 This choice defines the type of analysis to perform during the step: static stress analysis, dynamic stress analysis, eigenvalue buckling, transient heat transfer analysis, etc.:

 The rest of the step definition consists of load, boundary (in the Load module) and output request (in the Step module) specifications.